exoplatform/exo-documentation/docs/GettingStarted.rst

 Editing a comment
 ------------------

-1. Click on the button |image141| in the right of the comment box.
-Same as for the activity, two buttons appear:
+1. Click on the pulldown menu at the right of the comment box : |image141|.
+Just like for activities, two entries appear:

    |image142|